neuefische/web-exercises/sessions/backend-basics/routes/README.md

 ## Task

-> 💡 This challenge includes tests.
-You can run them with `npm run test` and check your progress while working on the challenge.

 Build a server that sends a different response depending on the url route:

 - if the requested url is `/api/fish/1`, the response should be `"Shrimp"` and the status code should be `200`;